PADI Practice IDC Exams

 New and now Available to Purchase from IDC Guide

-10 New PADI Instructor Exams (with answers)
+10 New Instructor IDC & IE Practice Exams (with answers)

 Do you want to improve your chances or passing the PADI Divemaster and IDC Courses and Exams?